Top

 Couple standing outside and boxes.

 Getting a divorce is never easy, and couples who are separating may experience stress while wondering how their assets will be split.
-In Ohio, marital property can be divided equally if both parties contributed an equal amount of property or assets.
+In Ohio, marital property can be divided equally if both parties contribute equal property or assets.

-You’re entitled to half of everything in your divorce, but it’s up to you and your spouse to work together on listing out what you want to divide.
+You’re entitled to half of everything in your divorce, but it’s up to you and your spouse to work together to determine what you want to divide.

 Dividing Property

 During a divorce, you will have the opportunity to come to an agreement and split your assets.
-If you and your spouse want to divide your property, you can write a separation agreement, which outlines how you want your property divided between you two.
+If you and your spouse want to divide your property, you can write a separation agreement outlining how you want your property divided between you two.

 However, if you can’t agree on what to split, the court will divide your assets based on equitable distribution.
 This means the court will determine what is a fair split of your assets and may not always result in a 50/50 split.
-If the court takes control over making the decision for how your property is distributed, your assets will fall under marital property or separate property.
+If the court takes control over deciding how your property is distributed, your assets will fall under marital or separate property.

 Marital Property

-In the event that you and your spouse can’t agree on how you want to divide your property, you will need to let the court know what assets you have together and how much there is.
+If you and your spouse can’t agree on how you want to divide your property, you must let the court know what assets you have and how much there is.

 Marital property can include: